What is an asset retirement obligation?

 Have you ever entered into an operating lease for a building, constructed leasehold improvements, and determined based on the provisions of the lease that you are legally obligated to remove the leasehold improvements at the end of the lease?

-Under GAAP, if a company enters into an operating lease for a building, constructs leasehold improvements, and determines based on the provisions of the lease that it is legally obligated to remove the leasehold improvements at the end of the lease, then the company has an asset retirement obligation (ARO).
+Under GAAP, if a company enters into an operating lease for a building, constructs leasehold improvements, and determines based on the provisions of the lease that it is legally obligated to remove the leasehold improvements at the end of the lease, then the company has an asset retirement obligation, or an ARO.

 In this blog post we will explain how to account for a lease when the tenant/lessee has an obligation to return the asset back to its condition at the inception of the lease.
 We will begin by explaining the accounting treatment under GAAP, followed by a comprehensive example using actual numbers.

 To account for this scenario under GAAP, the company would record a liability for the cost to remove the leasehold improvements, and increase the asset value of the leasehold improvement by the same amount.
-The liability would be recorded at fair value, which is another way of saying it should be recorded at the present value (click here to learn how to use excel to calculate the present value of payments, or just get present value excel spreadsheet here).
+The liability would be recorded at fair value, which is another way of saying it should be recorded at the present value (click here to learn how to use Excel to calculate the present value of payments).

 Sound complicated?
 It’s really not.
-Let’s simplify it with a comprehensive example:
+Let’s simplify it.

 Assume a tenant enters into a 10-year operating lease for a building starting 1/1/2016 with monthly payments of 10,000 and annual escalations of 3%.
 The tenant constructs leasehold improvements totaling $500,000.
 The useful life of the improvements is 20 years.
 Under the terms of the lease agreement, the tenant must remove all leasehold improvements constructed at the end of the lease term.
 The company estimates that it would cost $50,000 to remove the improvements at the end of the lease.

 - The tenant has no renewal options under the lease.